plaprade/Continuum-BitcoinRPC/README.md

 - [namespace:autoclean](https://metacpan.org/module/namespace::autoclean)
 - [EV](https://metacpan.org/module/EV) (for testing)

+In order to run tests, [bitcoind](http://bitcoin.org) must be available in the application search path.

 ## Supporting

 Like what you see?
 You can support the project by donating in